rideron89/zoho-crm/README.md

 # zoho-rs

-Zoho CRM client built in Rust.
-This tool allows programmers to interact with the Zoho CRM API.
+Library to help interact with v2 of the Zoho CRM API.

 ## Description & Examples